-Nacer Chadli and Kevin De Buryne also got on the scoresheet as Marc Wilmots' men began their World Cup preparations in comfortable style
+Nacer Chadli and Kevin De Bruyne also got on the scoresheet as Marc Wilmots' men began their preparations for this summer's World Cup in Brazil in comfortable style

 Chelsea striker Lukaku will play a key role at the upcoming World Cup for coach Marc Wilmots after fellow forward Christian Benteke was ruled out with a serious Achilles injury.

 And he warmed up for the Brazil showpiece in style, as his well-taken treble highlighted Monday's routine win in Genk.

 Januzaj's appearance was also noteworthy, with the Manchester United youngster – the subject of lengthy debate about his international future – coming off the bench at half-time.

 Another substitute, Tottenham's Nacer Chadli, scored the fourth before Kevin De Bruyne netted a late penalty as Belgium, eventually, won well.

 This was by no means a vintage performance, though, and Wilmots will demand more from his side in further pre-World Cup friendlies against Sweden and Tunisia.

 Belgium open their World Cup campaign against Algeria on June 17.

 Goalkeeper Simon Mignolet sustained a minor injury in training on Saturday and Atletico Madrid's Thibaut Courtois was rested after featuring in the weekend's Champions League final.